Shanhhu Lee

 I think of Thomas when the Japanese cherry blossom blooms in my garden.

-Forsythia, magnolia, hydrangea, camellia, Delilah, and forget me or not,
+Forsythia, magnolia, hydrangea, camellia, Dahlia, and Forget me not,

 when I moved out from Ohio, all I missed was the flowers in my garden.